-13. Integration and Restructuring of Industrial Operations
+12. Integration and Restructuring of Industrial Operations

 In the second quarter of fiscal 2018, the Company reached a decision to restructure its manufacturing operation in Montreal, Canada.
-After completing its obligations, the Company has closed its RBC Canada location and consolidated certain residual assets into other locations.
+After completing its obligations, the Company closed its RBC Canada location and consolidated certain residual assets into other locations.
 As a result, the Company recorded an after-tax charge of \$5,577 associated with the restructuring in the second quarter of fiscal 2018 attributable to the Engineered Products segment.
-The \$5,577 charge includes a \$1,337 impairment of fixed assets and a \$5,157 impairment of intangible assets offset by a \$917 tax benefit.
-The impairment charges were recognized within the "Other, net" line item within the consolidated statement of operations.
+The \$5,577 charge included a \$1,337 impairment of fixed assets and a \$5,157 impairment of intangible assets offset by a \$917 tax benefit.
+The impairment charges were recognized within other, net within the consolidated statement of operations.
 The Company determined that the market approach was the most appropriate method to estimate the fair value of the fixed assets using comparable sales data and actual quotes from potential buyers in the market place.
-The fixed assets are comprised of land, a building, machinery and equipment.
-The Company assessed the fair value of the intangible assets in accordance with ASC 360-10, which are comprised of customer relationships, product approvals, tradenames and trademarks.
+The fixed assets were comprised of land, a building, machinery and equipment.
+The Company assessed the fair value of the intangible assets in accordance with ASC 360-10, which were comprised of customer relationships, product approvals, tradenames and trademarks.
 These fair value measurements were classified as Level 3 in the valuation hierarchy.
-In the third and fourth quarters of fiscal 2018, the Company incurred restructuring charges of \$1,091 and \$100 comprised primarily of employee termination costs and building maintenance costs.
-These costs were recorded within the "Other, net" line item within the consolidated statement of operations and are all attributable to the Engineered Products segment.
-The Company has concluded its wind-down of the RBC Canada location in the first quarter of fiscal 2019.
+In the third and fourth quarters of fiscal 2018, the Company incurred restructuring charges of \$1,091 and \$100, respectively, comprised primarily of employee termination costs and building maintenance costs.
+These costs were recorded within other, net within the consolidated statement of operations and are all attributable to the Engineered Products segment.
 The impact from restructuring in the first quarter of fiscal 2019 was immaterial.
 The total cumulative impact resulting from the restructuring was \$6,743 in after-tax charges, all attributable to the Engineered Products segment.